rishariyad/PantryPal/README.md

 A new Flutter project.

-## Getting Started

-Smart Recipe Generator for Zero Food Waste
+## Smart Recipe Generator for Zero Food Waste

 PantryPal is an app designed to help users reduce food waste by providing personalized recipe suggestions and meal planning based on ingredients they already have.
 It also offers tips on sustainability and food waste reduction, while ensuring that users can enjoy a seamless experience, even offline.